-7.0 References
+6.0 References

-Canadian Facts.
-Survey of Parents' Views of the Federal Child Support Guidelines (unpublished background research), Ottawa: Department of Justice, Detailed Tables, 2000, table #104.
+Department of Justice Canada.
+2000.
+"Canadian Facts".
+Survey of Parents' Views of the Federal Child Support Guidelines (unpublished background research).
+Ottawa.
+Detailed Tables, table #104.

 Department of Justice Canada.
 2001.
 Characteristics of individuals who reported paying or receiving support based on 1995 taxation data for Canada and the provinces and territories.
-(Draft Report).
+Draft Report.

 Department of Justice Canada.
+2001.
 Profiles of Payers and Recipients of Alimony (Child and Spousal Support) 1995.
-Background paper, BP29E, 2001.
+Ottawa.
+Background paper, BP29E.

-Finnie, R. "Women, men, and the economic consequences of divorce: Evidence from Canadian longitudinal data."
-Canadian Review of Sociology and Anthropology 30, no. 2 (May 1993): 205-241.
+Finnie, R. 1993.
+"Women, men, and the economic consequences of divorce: Evidence from Canadian longitudinal data."
+Canadian Review of Sociology and Anthropology 30, no. 2: 205-241.

 Galarneau D., and J. Sturrock.
 1997.
 "Family income after separation".
-Perspectives on Labour and Income (Statistics Canada, Catalogue no. 75-001-XPE) (Summer 1997): 18-26.
+Perspectives on Labour and Income, Vol. 9, no.23, 18-26.
+Catalogue no. 75-001-XPE.
+Ottawa.
+Statistics Canada.